shay-sommerfield/shay-sommerfield.github.io/_pages/about.md

 permalink: /about/
 title: "About"
 ---
 I graduated Montana State University in 2018 with a bachelors in Mechanical Engineering and a Minor in Mechatronics.
 Through my university studies, my mechanical classes involved a lot of Matlab programming to numerically solve complex math of ME systems.
-After learning more about how computers actually work, I opted to take classes in digital electronics, programming, and others; leading to a mechatronics minor.
-Ultimately I realized that I should have studied computer engineering instead, but opted to work on how mechanical systems integrate with digital electronics.
+In my third year at university after learning more about how computers work, I opted to take classes in digital electronics, programming, and others; leading to a mechatronics minor.
+Ultimately I realized that I should have studied computer engineering instead, but with only a few semester left in my degree, I opted to work on how mechanical systems integrate with digital electronics.

 While working at HP, I tried to gear myself toward projects that reflected my skillset.
 This lead to me designing software and mechanical hardware for a CNC based portable printing system to test a new product.
 This allowed engineering to automate their testing of this new product rather than having techs perform the testing by hand.
 Following this, I switched to the control systems team to try to get closer to Mechatronics again.